OneIdentity/safeguard-api-tutorial/spp3-postman/README.md

 1. Download and install Postman
 2. Make a simple request to notification
 3. Import directly from Safeguard OpenAPI file
-4. Import a template for authentication
+4. Import a starter collection for authentication
 5. Building and running a saved query
 6. Building and running a saved collection